Unity-Technologies/ml-agents/docs/Installation.md

 ### Mac and Unix Users

-[Download](https://www.python.org/downloads/) and install Python 3 if you do not already have it.
+[Download](https://www.python.org/downloads/) and install Python 3.6 if you do not already have it.

 If your Python environment doesn't include `pip3`, see these [instructions](https://packaging.python.org/guides/installing-using-linux-tools/#installing-pip-setuptools-wheel-with-linux-package-managers) on installing it.

-To install dependencies, enter the `ml-agents/` sub-directory and run from the command line:
+To install the dependencies and `mlagents` Python package, enter the `ml-agents/` subdirectory and run from the command line:

     pip3 install .